Statistical Inference for inter-arrival times of extreme events in bursty time series: Statistical Inference

-The Theorem in Section \ref{sec:scaling} implies that for a high threshold \(\ell\) we may approximate the distribution of \(T(\ell)\) with an \({\rm ML}(\beta, b(1/p))\) distribution, where \(b(\,)\) varies regularly at \(\infty\) with parameter \(1/\beta\).
-Building on the POT (Peaks Over Threshold) method, we propose the following estimation procedure for the distribution of \(T(\ell)\):
+The Theorem in Section \ref{sec:scaling} implies that for a high threshold \(\ell\) we may approximate the distribution of \(T(\ell)\) with an \({\rm ML}(\beta, b(1/p_{\ell}))\) distribution, where the function \(b(c)\) varies regularly at \(\infty\) with parameter \(1/\beta\).
+Building on the POT (Peaks-Over-Threshold) method, we propose the following estimation procedure for the distribution of inter-exceedance time \(T(\ell)\):